 Transport guidance is published clearly: the academy states there is no free transport to the school, and it lists local bus route options as well as walking and cycling access via pavements and cycle paths near the A41 and dedicated paths from Meadowcroft.
 For sixth formers and older students, that matters because travel feasibility can shape subject choice and after-school participation more than families expect.

 A split results profile across phases.
-Primary outcomes are strong relative to England averages, while GCSE measures sit below England average overall.
+Primary outcomes show 70% meeting the expected standard in reading, writing and maths, while GCSE measures sit lower nationally, with Attainment 8 at 39.8 and Progress 8 at +0.07.
 Families with children approaching Year 7 should ask specifically about support strategies that turn positive progress into stronger attainment by Year 11.

 A large school with a strong systems culture.
 Clear routines can be a major benefit, but they suit some personalities better than others.
 Children who prefer a smaller setting may need careful transition planning, particularly at Year 7 and post-16.

 Competition for places.
-Both Reception and Year 7 routes are oversubscribed based on published application-to-offer ratios.
+Reception and Year 7 routes should be planned carefully.
 Families should treat admissions deadlines as non-negotiable and confirm catchment status early via Buckinghamshire’s tools.

 Faith character with an open admissions stance.
 The Church of England identity is explicit, but the published approach welcomes families irrespective of faith while expecting respect for Christian ethos.
 Parents who want a strongly devotional model, or those who want a fully secular feel, should explore how worship and values are delivered day to day.